-Check out this live demo of Puccini TOSCA running in a browser.
+- Want to try it out without installing it?
+Here’s a live demo of Puccini TOSCA running in a browser.

 Note that Puccini is intentionally not an orchestrator.
 This is a “BYOO” kind of establishment (“Bring Your Own Orchestrator”).
-If you are looking for a comprehensive TOSCA orchestrator for Kubernetes based on Puccini, check out sister project, Turandot.
-Also included in Puccini are examples for using Ansible and BPMN2 middleware as orchestrators.
+Available orchestration integrations:

 You can also embed Puccini into your program as a library.
 Puccini is immediately usable from Go, but can be used in many other programming languages via self-contained shared C libraries.
 See included wrappers and examples for Java, Python, and Ruby.

 Additionally, Puccini can parse the following TOSCA-like dialects:

 TOSCA is a complex object-oriented language.
 We put considerable effort into adhering to every aspect of the grammar, especially in regards to value type checking and type inheritance contracts, which are key to delivering the object-oriented promise of extensibility while maintaining reliable base type compatibility.
 Unfortunately, the TOSCA specification can be inconsistent and imprecise.
 For this reason, Puccini also supports quirk modes that enable alternative behaviors based on differing interpretations of the spec.